damesek/golang-clojurescript/README.md

-# golang-clojurescript
-Gracefully shutdown Clojurescript (basic shadow-cljs project) with Golang
+# Gracefully shutdown Clojurescript with fast Go backend
+TODO add fasthttp package

+In this way x5 better performance (with fasthttp x10) vs non-clustered nodejs.
+I used a shadow-cljs project example and one gracefull shutdown Go example to create that mix.

+details:

 Based on https://github.com/shadow-cljs/quickstart-browser shadow-cljs basic example.
 Detailed info about this project you can find on the link.